Meghan Markle Looks Effortlessly Chic In Slacks, A Button-Down & The Perfect Blowout

 According a report from Harper’s Bazaar, the collaboration came following a desire of Duchess Meghan’s to create a capsule collection, bringing together four of Britain’s low-cost fashion brands.
 Her aim is to offer them for sale on a one-for-one basis in order to support Smart Works, a charity that provides clothing and other tools for unemployed women to obtain work.

-For every item that is purchased from the five-item capsule collection, the same item is donated to a women in need through the Smart Works charity.
+For every item that is purchased from the five-item capsule collection, the same item is donated to a woman in need through the Smart Works charity.

 Per Harper’s Bazaar, in January, Duchess Meghan became a patron of Smart Works, and hoped that the capsule collection would provide more sizes and necessary items to complete outfits for the women who needed them.
 The collection, dubbed “The Smart Set,” features collaborations with designers John Lewis & Partners, Marks & Spencer, Jigsaw, and Misha Nonoo.